Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

 Note that the [LUMI documentation](https://docs.lumi-supercomputer.eu) will receive several updates in the first weeks after the maintenance.
-The [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/) may not be fully consistent with what can be found on the system when it comes to the 23.12 and 24.03 versions of the LUMI stack as we had originally intended another order of installing software as it was expected that 23.12 would be fully supported by HPE, something that was not possible anymore after the late decision to move to ROCm 6.0 instead.
+The [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/) is mostly consistent with what can be found on the system when it comes to the 23.12 and 24.03 versions of the LUMI stack, but you may find some EasyConfigs for packages that claim to be pre-installed but are not yet on the system.

 Since the `LUMI/24.03` software stack is sufficiently ready and since it is the only stack we can truly support, it is also the default software stack so that it also aligns with the